 Fiverr gets its name from its origins—when every job started at $5.
 It may sound low, but you can now set up a tiered system for projects far above the $5 mark, which can add up super fast!
 Fiverr provides a great place to develop your portfolio if you’re just getting into the freelance game, especially since all of these gigs are remote jobs you can tackle from anywhere in the world.

-While you may not get the security of a site that holds the client accountable, Craigslist is chock-full of remote jobs, including full and part-time remote jobs, and even more gig-based remote work.
-Here’s a hack if you want to look through remote jobs here: go to the corresponding Craigslist for major cities and search for remote work that was posted from there.
+While you may not get the security of a site that holds the client accountable, Craigslist is chock-full of remote jobs, including full and part-time remote roles, and even more gig-based remote work.
+Here’s a hack if you want to look through remote gigs here: go to the corresponding Craigslist for major cities and search for remote work that was posted from there.
 You’re welcome.